psilord/HopeThisDoesntFail/README.md

 A *Common Lisp* game.

 ## Building

+Enter your SBCL repl and do this to get the latest quicklispi dist:

+SBCL> (ql:update-all-dists)
+SBCL> (quit)

+And then do this sequence:

  - cd ~/quicklisp/local-projects
  - Remove any directories named: "umbra", "shadow", "origin", "golden-utils"
  - git clone https://github.com/RyanBurnside/PloughmansPickle.git